Deep ReLU Networks Preserve Expected Length: Expected Length Distortion

 with high probability.
 In particular, in the simple case where $n_\ell$ are proportional to a single large constant $n$, we find the typical size of $\norm{J_xu}$ is exponential in $L/n$ rather than exponential in $L$, as in the worst case.
 If $\mN$ is wider than it is deep, so that $L/n$ is bounded above, the typical size of $\norm{J_xu}$ and hence of $\len(\mN(M))/\len(M)$ remains bounded.
 Theorem \ref{T:1d} makes this argument precise.
+Moreover, let us note that articles like \cite{daniely2017depth,giryes2016deep,poole2016exponential} show low distortion of angles and volumes in very wide networks.
+Our results, however, apply directly to more realistic network widths.